 It is a natural law that whatever seed is sown will produce an increased crop (Jn 12:24).
 This principle applies not just to the physical but also the spiritual world and covers all aspects of life.
 For a Christian even to die is gain – leaving this sinful world of trouble and entering a sinless life of happiness (Phil 1:21,23).

 Gain in this life should be made through honest, hard work with a reasonable profit on truthful business dealings as outlined in the parable of the talents and not by exorbitant charges, exploiting the poor and helpless, or dishonest dealings (Gen 3:19; 1 Sam 8:3; Prov 1:19, 15:27, 16:8; Lk 19:15).
 Dishonest gain is of no lasting value and is one reason why gambling is not a viable option for a Christian (Prov 10:2, 13:11).

 Don’t try to gain this world’s riches at your souls expense

 Jesus said, accumulating all the riches of this world is not enough to purchase the price of your soul (Mk 8:35,36).
+He also said, our priority is to be on the Kingdom of God (Mt 6:33).
 Paul declared, Christ is incomparably better than anything else and “Godliness with contentment is great gain” (Phil 3:7,8; 1 Tim 6:6).